jswithalex/BACE_Summer_2015/week1/functions.md

 + Apply an algorith to the data
 + Present that data in a readable way

-This means that my Javascript code should have at the very least the same number of functions as there are steps listed above, one for each sub-problem of the overall problem.
+This means that my Javascript code should have **at the very least** as many functions as there are steps listed above, one for each sub-problem of the overall problem.

+## What is a Function?

+In math, functions express a relation between input and ouput.
+You may recall this formulation of a function:

+f(x) : x<sup>2</sup>, or 'f of x is x squared'.

+so, f(5) is 25.

-In functions strictly take in input and return ouput. in a programming language implementation, at least conceptually,  functions do this  and often more! for example they write to files, affect the visual display, sleep for 5 seconds.
+In a programming language like Javascript, functions are a little bit different.
+They can turn input into output, but they can also do a bunch of other things that don't have to do just with input and output!
+For example, they can write to the console, affect the browser window, sleep for 5 seconds, etc.

-a function is a house for some code, statements or expression that are run top down in order inside that house.

-when we start a new javascript file or console session, we are by default inside a function called the main function. this indicates that a program can have functions inside of functions.

-here is where we name,  manipulate and save values.

-c to f
-take the c
-covert it to f
-give back f

-variables
+That's all I have to say about functions right now.
+Think of functions as a building block for parts of a program.

+## Variables

+Variables are names for values that you want to store and be able to conveniently refer to.

 var name = value // ok
 var me ='alex'